pranav-ganesh/tp/docs/UserGuide.md

 CallMeMaybe (CMM) is a **desktop app** centered for Telemarketers in aiding them in customer contact management.
 CMM provides a solution to quickly catalog people based on who has/yet to be called.
-The in-built tracking functionality serves as a reminder to reach back on previously unreachable customers Importing and exporting of existing customer database is also supported by CMM to facilitate team-based environments.
+The in-built tracking functionality serves as a reminder to reach back on previously unreachable customers.
+Importing and exporting of existing customer database is also supported by CMM to facilitate team-based environments.

 CMM is optimized for use via a **Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).